Butler station (MBTA): Trolley conversion and Butler station

 In 1930, the Boston Transit Department authorized the construction of an infill station at Butler Street, at an estimated cost of $13,695, to serve the small adjacent neighborhood.
 Butler Street station opened on October 7, 1931.
 Uniquely on the line, the station was built with a single center island platform rather than two side platforms; this was necessary because freight service continued on the Milton branch, which bracketed the trolley tracks.
 A footbridge spanned both freight and trolley tracks, with a set of stairs leading to the station platform, which was covered by a canopy.
 The freight house remained in use by the New Haven Railroad.

-A parking lot north of the station was built in 1955.
+A parking lot north of the station was built in 1951.
+The MTA began charging for parking at its stations, including Butler, on November 2, 1953.
 In the early 1980s, the station was rebuilt.
 The pedestrian bridge was removed and a grade crossing built for platform access; the outer parts also served as small side platforms.
 An awkward gable roof was added to the old canopy supports.

 The MBTA closed the line on June 24, 2006 to allow a new viaduct to be constructed at Ashmont station.
 During the closure, all stations on the line were modernized and (except for Valley Road) made accessible.
 Butler station received a new platform and canopy, with a wooden ramp for accessibility.
 Trolley service resumed on December 22, 2007.

+The MBTA plans to convert the line to modern light rail equipment.
+All stations would have raised platforms for level boarding on the new vehicles.
+Construction cost for Butler station was estimated as $9.5 million in 2023.